Framing Difficulties in Quantum Mechanics: Content error

 To illustrate content error, we draw an example from Singh's study (Figure \ref{fig:Singhgraph}) \cite{Singh2008}.
 This example comes from the interview data of first-year graduate students.
 For this problem, students are given the problem in Figure \ref{fig:Singhgraph}, which asks them to calculate the expectation value of the superposition of the ground state and the first excited stationary state of the system.

-Although 67\% of the students were able to answer part (2) correctly, only 39\% were able to answer part (3) correctly, and many of the students were not able to use the information to apply in part (3).
+Although 67\% of the students were able to answer part (2) correctly, only 39\% were able to answer part (3) correctly, and many were not able to use the information to apply in part (3).
 Instead, students explicitly calculated the integrals of the expectation value.
 We analyze their description of a student's response to part (3).
 The problem statement starts students in an algorithmic frame (directing them to ``calculate'').
 The frame is algorithmic physics, rather than algorithmic math, because the students must first start by recalling some facts and equations about expectation values and wave functions.

-The student writes down the TISE as $\hat{H}\phi_{n}=E_{n}$ without $\phi_{n}$ on the right hand side of the equation, but correctly writes $\phi_n$ as the sum of $\phi_1$ and $\phi_2$ on the left hand side.
-This is an appropriate initial framing to this problem, but it's missing a key piece of content.
+The student writes down the TISE as $\hat{H}\phi_{n}=E_{n}$ without $\phi_{n}$ on the right-hand side of the equation, but correctly writes $\phi_n$ as the sum of $\phi_1$ and $\phi_2$ on the left-hand side.
+This is an appropriate initial framing to this problem, but it is missing a key piece of content.
 This mistake results in an incorrect answer in terms of $\phi_{1}$ and $\phi_{2}$.
 At this point, the student is not confused that their answer does not make sense because they are unaware of their error.
 The interviewer points to the part of the solution with the missing element, but the student is still unable to find their mistake.
 Finally, the interviewer explicitly gives the right TISE, $\hat{H}\phi_{n}=E_{n}\phi_{n}$ to the student.
 The student can then review the math conceptually in their solution by applying the orthonormality properties of the eigenstates, simplifying the integration, and getting a correct answer.
 It seems that all they need is a correct TISE, and they are able to frame the problem appropriately and continue to a successful solution.
-We do not consider this example as a case of a simple typographic error on the student's part, because the instructor several times notifies the student about their error, but the student believes that their written TISE is fine.
-After finding the correct answer, the student is able to reflect on their answer, and even conceptually reason about the expectation value.
+We do not consider this example as a case of a simple typographic error on the student's part, because the instructor notifies the student about their error several times, but the student believes that their written TISE is fine.
+After finding the correct answer, the student is able to reflect on their answer and even conceptually reason about the expectation value.